heavyai/heavyai/docs/source/faq.rst

 *************

 * Convert your timestamps to UTC
-    OmniSci stores timestamps as UTC.
-When loading data to OmniSci, plain Python ``datetime`` objects are assumed to be UTC.
+    HeavyDB stores timestamps as UTC.
+When loading data to HeavyDB, plain Python ``datetime`` objects are assumed to be UTC.
 If the ``datetime`` object has localization, only ``datetime64[ns, UTC]`` is supported.

-* When loading data, hand-create table schema if performance is critical While the ``load_table()`` does provide a keyword argument ``create`` to auto-create the table before attempting to load to OmniSci, this functionality is for *convenience purposes only*.
+* When loading data, hand-create table schema if performance is critical While the ``load_table()`` does provide a keyword argument ``create`` to auto-create the table before attempting to load to HeavyDB, this functionality is for *convenience purposes only*.
 The user is in a much better position to know the exact data types of the input data than the heuristics used by pymapd.